 San Francisco Airport > Santa Cruz > Moss Landing > Monterey > Santa Barbara

 Northern California can get hit by big rain storms from late November, hence summers are the hot season for taking this drive, but expect the hotels and motels to be filled and whatever vacancies available to be especially pricey.

 Recommended Car Rental in California:

-Whether your objective is to check off California’s greatest hits, an all-in-the-family visit to iconic coastline, or an off-the-beaten-track adventure, just rent a car with Avis which has a vehicle to match your mood and style—snazzy convertibles, family-friendly vans, rugged models that can handle all types of conditions, all in excellent shape and with good road assistance and optional insurance policies.
+Whether your objective is to check off California’s greatest hits, an all-in-the-family visit to iconic coastline, or an off-the-beaten-track adventure, just hire a car rental in California which has a vehicle to match your mood and style—snazzy convertibles, family-friendly vans, rugged models that can handle all types of conditions, all in excellent shape and with good road assistance and optional insurance policies.
 For booking visit https://www.avis.co.in

 – California law states that everyone in a vehicle must wear a seatbelt, and motorcyclists must wear a helmet.